 Required courses (4 credits)

-- LSC 700: Colloquium in Life Sciences Communication (1 cr)
+- LSC 700: Colloquium in Life Sciences Communication (1 cr, spring only)

 or LSC 823: Science and Environment Communication (3 cr)